iirisarri/PEB_Phylogenomics/README.md

 </details>

 Let's fix sequence names to get tidy files and trees!
 Also, having homogeneous names across ortholog groups is ESSENTIAL for the concatenation step.
 You can see that headers have the following format: `SourceFile_Genus_species_GENE_XXXX`.
-Can you simplify thses with some `bash` commands so that only the common part is retained (i.e. `SourceFile_Genus_species`)?
+Can you simplify thses with some `bash` commands so that only the common part is retained (i.e. `Genus_species`)?

 <details>
   <summary>Need help?</summary>

 ```
-for f in *fa; do sed '/>/ s/_GENE.*//g' $f> out; mv out $f; done
+for f in *fa; do awk -F"_" '/>/ {print ">"$2"_"$(NF-2)}; !/>/ {print $0}' $f> out; mv out $f; done

+# Explanation: loop through the files, modify the input file and save it to "out", overwrite the input with it.
+Awk: using the "_" field separator, modify lines starting with ">" (sequence names) so that they will only contain the second and second last elements separated by an underscore (>Genus_species).
+Print all other lines not starting with ">" (i.e. sequences) without modification.
 ```
 </details>